 The Top 3 Questions on Custom Stuffed Toys

-For plushies 6” tall or larger we can make as few as 3,000 plush.
-Mini plush smaller than 6” tall are made in quantities for 5,000 or more.
-Happy Worker can handle larger orders in the hundreds of thousands or more.
+For plushies 6” tall or larger, we can make as few as 3,000 plush.
+Mini plush less than 6” tall are made in quantities or 5,000 or more.
+Happy Worker can also handle larger orders in the hundreds of thousands or more.

 p.s.
 A note about personalized one-off toys.

 Most custom stuffed toys take 18 – 24 weeks to design, prototype, manufacture and deliver.
 For complex designs it can sometimes take over 24 weeks.